Outpatient Parenteral Antibiotic Therapy (OPAT) Conference & Workshops

 Part of the BSAC OPAT Initiative

-Our 2023 in-person OPAT Regional Workshops will take place in 5 locations.
+Our 2025 in-person OPAT Regional Workshops will be held in the following locations

-Glasgow – 9 June, Royal College of Physicians & Surgeons
+27 June, Royal College of Physicians and Surgeons, Glasgow

 OPAT Service Directory